 I cram as many vegetables around the chicken as I can, but sometimes I end up with a little extra.
 You can spread them out on a sheet pan and roast them alongside the chicken, or just store in the fridge for another night.

-If you use organic and humanely raised chicken, you don't need to worry so much about the fat (we need good fats for proper brain & body functions!).
+If you use organic and humanely raised chicken, you don't need to worry so much about the fat (we need good fats for proper brain & body functions).
 So if you make the gravy, feel free to skim off some fat if you'd like but it's okay to leave some in too.
-Plus — you totally get the thumbs up to nosh on a piece of that perfectly crispy skin without the guilt!
+Plus you’d totally get the thumbs up to nosh on a piece of that perfectly crispy skin without the guilt!

 Cast Iron Chicken & Vegetables